-Marines go to great lengths to get high and tight haircuts
+Marine barbershops abuzz with demand for high-and-tight cuts

-WASHINGTON (AP) — Marines are going to great lengths to maintain their trademark high-and-tight hair cuts.
+WASHINGTON (AP) — Barbershops at some Marine Corps bases are abuzz with demand for high-and-tight haircuts.

-Despite social distancing and other Defense Department policies on coronavirus prevention, Marines are still lining up at barbershops at some bases around the country, at times standing only a foot or two apart, with few masks in sight.
+Despite social distancing and other Defense Department policies on coronavirus prevention, Marines are still lining up for the trademark cuts, at times standing only a foot or two apart, with few masks in sight.

-On Tuesday, Defense Secretary Mark Esper acknowledged it’s tough to enforce new virus standards with a 2.2 million force spread out all over the world.
+On Tuesday, Defense Secretary Mark Esper acknowledged it’s tough to enforce new virus standards with a force of 2.2 million spread out all over the world.

 “Our challenge is to get out there and educate the chain of command,” Esper said during a Pentagon news conference.

-Esper said he provided broad guidance about following Centers for Disease Control and Prevention guidelines and other heath protections, but added he doesn’t wade into every detail, including whether or not Marines should get haircuts.
+Esper said he provided broad guidance about following Centers for Disease Control and Prevention guidelines and other health protections, but added he doesn’t wade into every detail, including whether or not Marines should get haircuts.

 According to the Marine Corps, barbershops at many bases are closed, and the standards on hair length have been relaxed.
 But at other bases, such as the massive Camp Pendleton in California, the cuts continue.